Cloufield/GWASTutorial/10_PRS/README.md

 |Independent population| Perform validation in an independent population of the same ancestry. |
 |Pseudo-validation|A few methods can estimate a single optimal shrinkage parameter using only the base GWAS summary statistics.|

-## Download PRS model from PGS Catalog
+## PGS Catalog

+Just like GWAS Catalog, you can now download published PRS  models from PGS catalog.

 URL: http://www.pgscatalog.org/